History of the Argentina national football team: "The Ghost Team" and 1974 World Cup

 Qualifying for the 1974 World Cup began in September 1973, where Argentina shared its group with Bolivia and Paraguay.
 Bolivia used to play its home venues at La Paz, where Argentine players suffered the lack of oxygen and other effects caused by altitude sickness.
 To avoid complications, Sívori decide to prepare a team to play in altitude.
 Following his instructions, Miguel Ignomiriello took many players to Tilcara so they could become acclimatized to altitude.

 Argentina won the match played in La Paz 1–0.
 That team was nicknamed "La Selección Fantasma" ("The Ghost National Team" in Spanish) due to the lack of organisation existing in the Association at the time, meaning the media could not get information about the team during its tenure in Tilcara.
-Year later, Mario Kempes revealed that the players themselves had to organize some friendly matches to get money to buy food because the Association forgot about them completely.
+A year later, Mario Kempes revealed that the players themselves had to organize some friendly matches to get money to buy food because the Association forgot about them completely.

 Roberto Perfumo with Netherlands captain Johan Cruyff.

 Argentina won the other games against Bolivia and Paraguay (4–0 and 3–1 respectively, both in Buenos Aires), finally qualifying for the World Cup.

 After having qualified for the 1974 World Cup, Sívori left and was replaced by Vladislao Cap.
 With its new coach on the bench, Argentina played only four matches before the competition, facing European teams.
-Argentina defeated Romania and France and drew England before suffering a defeat to the Netherlands by 4–1.
+Argentina defeated Romania and France and drew England before suffering a defeat to the Netherlands 4–1.

-Once more, Argentina made a poor performance in a World Cup.
-They were defeated by Poland in their opening game by 3–2, followed by a 1–1 draw with Italy.
-In the last game of the first round, Argentina defeated Haiti 4–1, granting qualification to the second round of the tournament, where the team lost to the Netherlands, Brazil, ending with a 1–1 draw to East Germany.
+Once more, Argentina had a poor performance in a World Cup.
+They were defeated by Poland in their opening game 3–2, followed by a 1–1 draw with Italy.
+In the last game of the first round, Argentina defeated Haiti 4–1, granting qualification to the second round of the tournament, where the team lost to the Netherlands and Brazil, and ending with a 1–1 draw to East Germany.
 Argentina finished last in the group table and eighth in the overall table.